Church of Santa Maria Incoronata

 Church history also includes the construction of three cloisters and a refectory.
 Unfortunately, only one of the cloisters survived.

-It is also preserved even the library, located on the first floor and one of the few examples come to us of painted library.
+It is also preserved even the Augustinian Library, located on the first floor and one of the few examples come to us of painted library.
 It was rediscovered as such only after the last major restoration works, which began in the mid-80s.

 The church was built in Gothic style, but its appearance was significantly modified in 1654 and in 1827.
 In 1900, under the direction of F. Pellegrini restorations were made that restored the church it to the original project.